ADv0rnik/XML-parser/README.md

 # XML-parser
-Create an XML parser and load data from into the collection ArrayList&lt;>​.
+Create an XML parser and load data into the collection ArrayList<>.